Forschungsthemen

 This laboratory deals with magnetostratigraphic dating of paleoclimate archives and the reconstruction of geomagnetic field variation in the geological past, as well as with analyses of magnetic minerals.

-ESA Satellite Mission Swarm
+ESA satellite mission Swarm

 We are involved in the satellite mission Swarm of the European Space Agency (ESA), which observes the geomagnetic field since November 2013.
 The mission consists of three identical, low-Earth orbiting satellites and also measures ionospheric and atmospheric parameters.